frappe/books_docs/docs/inventory/stock-movement.md

 1. Material Issue: stock is moved out of a location.
 2. Material Receipt: stock is moved into a location.
 3. Material Transfer: stock is moved from one location to another.
+4. Manufacture: stock of items are moved out of a location and stock of different items are moved into a location.

 Depending on the Movement Type you have to set the From and To movement locations